backwards-limited/kafka-backwards/beginners-course/docs/twitter-kafka-connect.md

 sbt dockerComposeServicesUp
 ```

-We also need the two required topics configured in [twitter.properties](../twitter-kafka-connect/twitter.properties) to be set up, which is handled by [docker compose services](../../docker-compose-services.yml).
+We also need the two required topics configured in **.env** to be set up, which is handled by [docker compose services](../../docker-compose-services.yml).

 Check for both topics with: